bsv-blockchain/cars-node/README.md

 ## Tips and Best Practices

 - **Start Small, Scale Later:** Begin with a local `docker-compose up` environment, then move to production clusters as you grow.
 - **Regular Billing Checks:** Watch your project balances.
 Negative balances may lead to restricted ingress (in production scenarios).
+Emails are sent to project admins when balances get low.
 - **Use Multiple CARS Configs:** In `deployment-info.json`, define multiple CARS configs for staging, production, or different cloud providers.
 - **Continuous Deployment:** Combine `cars build` and `cars release now` in CI/CD to achieve fully automated deployment pipelines.